henry-oberholtzer/programming-language-suggester/README.md

 * Questions higher in the quiz will cut off how meaningful later questions are, due to the branching structure
 * Webpage not fully responsive
+* On "again" will not fully remove checked options, but does not affect quiz interactivity

 ## License